bdebritorobalo/dcm2BIDS/README.md

 This script organizes MRI DICOM data received from the Bdac Committee into NIfTI and JSON files in a BIDS-like structure.

+Works internally for the data infrastruture of the PMC

 Initially, the data should be stored on the Isilon storage system.
 ```